 (1965) The Prospector 2400 E 7th St, Long Beach, CA 90804.
-1849 Gold rush-themed steakhouse with amazing exterior murals and sign.
-Dimly lit interior with old school booths, wood paneling, and a lounge featuring live music.
+A 1849 Gold Rush-themed steakhouse with an attached bar.
+It has amazing exterior murals and signs, including wood cutouts and a wishing well.
+Inside is dimly lit with old school booths, wood paneling, tons of mining/Old West/cowboy decorations and a lounge featuring live music.

 (1965) Bill & Hiroko’s 14742 Oxnard St., Van Nuys, CA 91411.

 Walk-up hamburger shack with stools and a small counter.